ianbrandt/javafx-gradle-configuration/README.md

 to align all JavaFX dependency versions.

 There is no `javafx { ... }` extension with this approach.
-JavaFX dependency declarations and version management are all left to be done with the standard Gradle mechanisms.
+JavaFX dependency declarations and version management are left to be done with the standard Gradle mechanisms.

 Rather than